Zarda Recipe (Sweet Rice) - Yummy Traditional

 Zarda Recipe || Sweet Rice Recipe || How to Make Meetha Chawal with step by step photos and Video

-Zarda originated from the Mughals. zarda can be quite often hard to cook but trust it's not as hard as it seems. the use of good quality ingredients and the right cooking technique helps to make a flavorful and delicious Zarda
+Zarda originated from the Mughals.
+Zarda can be quite hard to cook, but trust it's not as hard as it seems.
+The use of good-quality ingredients and the right cooking technique helps to make a flavorful and delicious Zarda.

 For detailed recipes with step-by-step watch my video!